 2. In a large bowl, combine the flour, both cocoa powders, baking soda, baking powder, salt, brown sugar, and granulated sugar.
 Stir the dry ingredients very well to thoroughly combine.

-6. Allow the cake(s) to cool in the pan for about 20-30 minutes.
-Then remove them from the pan and place onto a wire rack to cool down completely before frosting.
+5. Allow the cake(s) to cool in the pan for about 20-30 minutes.
+Then remove them from the pan and place them onto a wire rack to cool down completely before frosting.
 Feel free to wrap cake layers in plastic wrap and refrigerate overnight, if desired.

 For the chocolate ganache frosting:

-1. In a saucepan over medium heat, combine the coconut cream and brown sugar.
+1. In a saucepan over medium heat, combine the heavy cream and brown sugar.
 Whisk the mixture together and bring to a simmer.
-When the mixture starts to boil, remove the pan from heat.
+When the mixture starts to boil, remove the pan from the heat.

 4. If making a sheet cake, use an offset spatula to spread the ganache onto the cake.
-For layer cake assembly, if your cakes have a dome, use a sharp knife or cake leveler to level the cakes.
+For layer cake assembly, use a sharp knife or cake leveler to level the cakes as needed.
 Then spread an even layer of ganache over each cake layer.
 Followed by a thin, crumb coat layer of ganache over the entire cake.
 Then place the cake in the refrigerator to chill for the layers to set, about 30 minutes.

 5. After chilling, use the remaining ganache to frost the entire cake.
-Garnish the cake with flowers, sprinkles, and other cake toppings, as desired.
+Garnish the cake with flowers, sprinkles, shaved chocolate, and other cake toppings, as desired.
 Slice into wedges and serve immediately.
 Enjoy!

 Notes

-2. For the chocolate ganache: use at least 70% dark chocolate.
+2. For the chocolate ganache: I recommend 70% dark chocolate.

 3. Feel free to use all-purpose flour in place of gluten-free flour.